Navojith/MERN-vehicle-app/README.md

 # How To Run

+Clone the project and open the project directory with terminal.

-Just run these two commands
+Then run these two commands

 `npm i` <br />
 `npm start `